Early life of Marcus Aurelius: Civic duties and family connections, 127–136

-In 127, at the age of six, Marcus Aurelius was enrolled in the equestrian order on the recommendation of Emperor Hadrian.
-Though this was not completely unprecedented, and other children are known to have joined the order, Marcus Aurelius was still unusually young.
-In 128, Marcus Aurelius was enrolled in the priestly college of the Salii.
-Since the standard qualifications for the college were not met—Marcus Aurelius did not have two living parents—they must have been waived by Hadrian, Marcus Aurelius' nominator, as a special favor to the child.
-Hadrian had a strong affection for the child, and nicknamed him Verissimus, "most true".
+In 127, at the age of six, Marcus was enrolled in the equestrian order on the recommendation of Emperor Hadrian.
+Though this was not completely unprecedented, and other children are known to have joined the order, Marcus was still unusually young.
+In 128, he was enrolled in the priestly college of the Salii.
+Since the standard qualifications for the college were not met—Marcus did not have two living parents—they must have been waived by Hadrian, Marcus' nominator, as a special favor to the child.
+Hadrian had a strong affection for Marcus, and nicknamed him Verissimus, "most true".

 The Salii, after their name (salire: to leap, to dance), were devoted to ritual dance.
 Twice a year, at the Quinquatria on 19 March and the Armilustrium on 19 October, they played important roles in public ceremonies marking the opening and closing of the campaigning season.
 On other days in March and October (and especially during the festival of Mars from 1 to 24 March), they would march through the streets of Rome, halting at intervals to perform their ritual dances, beat their shields with staffs, and sing the Carmen Saliare, a hymn in archaic Latin.
-The song would have been nearly unintelligible, but Marcus Aurelius learned it by heart.
+The song would have been nearly unintelligible, but Marcus learned it by heart.
 He took his duties seriously.
-Marcus Aurelius rose through the offices of the priesthood, becoming in turn the leader of the dance, the vates (prophet), and the master of the order.
-Once, when the Salii were throwing their crowns onto the banqueting couch of the gods, as was customary, Marcus Aurelius' fell on the brow of Mars.
-In later years, this event would be read as an auspicious omen heralding Marcus Aurelius' future rule.
+Marcus rose through the offices of the priesthood, becoming in turn the leader of the dance, the vates (prophet), and the master of the order.
+Once, when the Salii were throwing their crowns onto the banqueting couch of the gods, as was customary, Marcus' fell on the brow of Mars.
+In later years, this event would be read as an auspicious omen heralding Marcus' future rule.